 I’m getting rather acquainted with another 20 Buck Spin/Migration group Tomb Mold.
 This having been my third time seeing them since last summer, I can testify to their deserved buzz.
 These unassuming Miskatonic monks from Toronto churned out another tentacled, 40-minutes of terror by way of H.P.
 Lovecraft and Demlich with the swagger of 90’s Entombed and the tenacity of Bolt Thrower.
 With their newest record, Planetary Clairvoyance, already racing up the charts of critical acclaim mere days after its release, Tomb Mold had no difficulties reproducing their brand of “cosmic death metal” on stage at Steel & Bone.
 Dtummer/larynx Max Klebanoff commanded the stage from his Panzer of a kit as Payson Power lived up to his surname as a guitar executioner and Musgrave and Vella planted stakes in hearts string-wise.
 The standing room-only crowd had become a tide of flesh at this point, ebbing and flowing with each Jupiterian chord.

-A decade into their careers of Dismemberment, Horrendous finished off the violent cavalcade with a tour de force of progressive death metal, Possessing a Gothenburg sensibility, Brothers Jamie and Matt Knox were unrelenting in their drum and axework, the latter sharing guitar and vocal duties with Damien Herring, Alex Kulick’s taut bass filling out their sound.
+A decade into their careers of Dismemberment, Horrendous finished off the violent cavalcade with their command of progressive death metal.
+Possessing a Gothenburg sensibility, Brothers Jamie and Matt Knox were unrelenting in their drum and axework, the latter sharing guitar and vocal duties with Damien Herring, Alex Kulick’s taut bass filling out their sound.
 Layered, complicated, yet harmonic, creative, and riffier beyond belief, Horrendous somehow channeled Dark Tranquility, Autopsy, old Opeth, and even Sweden’s Carnage at the same time.
-Theirs was a set that could have gone on forever, the musicality and labyrinthine compositions gaining so much steam live, so much so, that like Superstition, they eclipsed their studio material, as impressive as it is.
+Theirs was a set that could have gone on until sunrise, the musicality and labyrinthine compositions gaining so much steam live, so much so, that like Superstition, they eclipsed their studio material, as impressive as it is.

 Steel & Bone: Vol 1 was not just a success; it was the beginning of a tradition and a movement.
 This is why and how Pittsburgh is becoming a metal mecca.
 Between Steel & Bone, Migration, Metal Immortal, and Descendants of Crom, Pittsburgh can be ignored no longer.
 Our metal heritage is only deepening and becoming richer with each of these festivals.
 Embrace them all, hessians.